Last Updated on

 However, the mix of old and new remain part of Thimpu’s charm, the city offers a lot of sights surprisingly, from the Tashichho Dzong, the home to Bhutanese government, to the newly built sitting Buddha that will become the world´s biggest sitting Buddha statue when completed.

 Thimphu is also the place to check out the local nightlife at The Mojo Park and the place to go if you are tired of the local food and want a real gourmet hamburger at one of few foreign-run restaurants in town the Australian-run restaurant Cloud 9.
+There are really a lot of great things to do in Thimphu.

 Top 12 Things to do in Thimphu.